 When you become a member of Monasteries of the Heart you receive free weekly practices that can help you develop a monastic spirituality—prayer, lectio (reflective reading), good works, study and community.
 You also receive free inspirational words each week from three monastic blogs, including one by Sister Joan Chittister.
 And you join a worldwide community whose members discuss meaningful issues and are intent on impacting the times.

 In addition to new weekly content, Monasteries of the Heart offers regular online courses, retreats and book discussions.
 While some of this curriculum content is free, many of the courses and retreats have a small fee.
 Courses and retreats usually include several emails a week, exclusive video or audio content and a facilitated discussion.
+Click here to see all available offerings.
+You must have a free membership and be logged in to register for and access courses and retreats.

 Course or Retreat in session now